Henry Godinez: Early years and education

-Godinez's commitment to producing Latino theatre was inspired during his time living in Logan Square.
-After growing up with predominantly white friends and living in an area where racism wasn't uncommon, being in Logan Square put him in a largely Cuban and Puerto Rican environment.
-This being his first time living in a Latino neighborhood gave him an awareness of all that came with his visibility in the theatre world, especially that he was representing the Latino community.
-That, coupled with the frustration of the stereotypical casting of Latino actors as drug dealers, led him to want to work to make a change.
-In doing so, Godinez also learned more about himself and his culture, as well as Latino culture as a whole.
-Reflecting upon his past made him aware of interactions with racism that he had not quite picked up on when he was growing up.
-All of this not only influenced his work, but the way he has raised his two daughters.
-He encourages them to have friends of all backgrounds and also spoke to them in Spanish as they grew up.
-He recognizes the importance of exposing them to their own culture and does what he can to preserve that.

 Career

+Godinez's commitment to producing Latino theatre was inspired during his time living in Logan Square, Chicago, a largely Cuban and Puerto Rican environment.
+After growing up with predominantly white friends and living in an area where racism wasn't uncommon, living in a Latino neighborhood for the first time gave him an awareness that he was representing the Latino community in the theatre world.
+Coupled with his frustration with the stereotypical casting of Latino actors it led him to want to make a change via his theatre work.

 Teaching

-As a theatre educator, Godinez has taught at Columbia College Chicago (1994 - 2000) and DePaul University (2000 - 2006).
-He is currently serving at Northwestern University (2006–present) where he teaches courses in acting and other special topics, such as Latino Theatre and Advanced Shakespeare.
-During the summer of 2016, Godinez led a Northwestern study abroad program to Havana, Cuba, during which students were able to collaborate with renowned theatre company Teatro Buendía to gain an understanding of the style of Cuban theatre and storytelling, and foster new connections between Cuba and the United States.
+Godinez has taught theatre at Columbia College Chicago (1994–2000) and DePaul University (2000–2006).
+Since 2006 he has worked at Northwestern University where he teaches courses in acting and other special topics, including Latino Theatre and Advanced Shakespeare.
+During the summer of 2016 Godinez led a Northwestern University study-abroad program to Havana, Cuba, during which students were able to collaborate with renowned theatre company Teatro Buendía to gain an understanding of the style of Cuban theatre and storytelling and foster new connections between Cuba and the United States.

 Boards

-Godinez serves/has served as a board member for several organizations for Chicago theatre.
-First and foremost, Godinez is the co-founder and former artistic director (1990 - 1996) of Teatro Vista.
-While part of the cast of a show at the Goodman Theatre, Godinez was talking with two castmates, Ramiro Carillo and Edward Torres, about all of the plays by Latino playwrights that were not being produced.
-The three decided that they should be producing the shows themselves, and from there Godinez and Torres founded Teatro Vista.
-The first production of Chicago's new Latino theatre company was at Pilsen Arts Center (now the National Museum of Mexican Art).
-Their goal was to bridge the gap between Latino theatre and mainstream, big theatres, as well as the non-Latino communities of Chicago.
+Godinez serves or has served as a board member for several organizations in Chicago theatre.
+Most significantly, he is the co-founder and former artistic director (1990–1996) of Teatro Vista, founded with fellow actors Ramiro Carillo and Edward Torres as a response to plays by Latino playwrights not being produced.
+Their goal was to bridge the gap between Latino theatre and mainstream theatres, as well as reach the non-Latino communities of Chicago.
+Their first production was at the Pilsen Arts Center, now the National Museum of Mexican Art.

 In addition to Teatro Vista, Godinez has served on the board of directors for the Illinois Arts Council Agency, Albany Park Theatre Project, and the Northwestern University Press.
-He is also the Resident Artistic Associate at the Goodman Theatre after having joined their Artistic Collective in 1997.
+He is also the Resident Artistic Associate at the Goodman Theatre, having joined their Artistic Collective in 1997.